linketech/leaf/readme.md

 }
 ```

+When multiple event is registered with a same name, leaf will run all the handlers parallelly and wait for them to finish until event timeout.

 ### initializer
 You can also use the registerEvent to declare an initializer which will be called when serverless instance starts.